 5. Practice your English in an authentic setting

 At home, the environment in which you’re learning English can feel artificial.
 You’re speaking a language to people who also share another language with you that you both speak better, and often you’re practicing saying things to one another that you wouldn’t generally say authentically – from the early stages of “on Saturday I go to the swimming pool” to later enforced discussions on youth issues, or questions of British politics.
 Often, the most authentic way you’re practicing your English is by listening to the lyrics of English-language pop songs.

 In an international environment such as Oxford Royale Academy, it’s all quite different.
 You’ll be using English just as you would wish to be using it in future: for communication, both with people who speak solely English, and with people where it’s the only language you have in common.
 The conversations you have as a result won’t be the stiff, formal affairs you might be used to from your English classes at home; they’ll be the kinds of conversations you have in your native language, where you’re getting to know new friends, sharing gossip, or just exchanging information such as what excursion is coming up next, or what homework you have.

 With Oxford Royale Academy, it’s possible to take this a step further.
 Many of our students choose to take an English language course, and, once their English has improved sufficiently, follow it up with one of our academic programmes.
-With this approach, you have the opportunity to learn all about the academic or vocational subject that interests you most – from coding to Medicine – while continuing to build on your English language skills.
+With this approach, you have the opportunity to learn all about the academic or vocational subject that interests you most – from Engineering to Medicine – while continuing to build on your English language skills.
 If you’re considering studying at an English-speaking university, this is particularly valuable as you can build up your knowledge of subject-specific vocabulary, meaning you’ll have a less steep learning curve as a new undergraduate.

 6. Improve your language skills during activities, excursions and free time